Dragon's Dogma 2: Plot

 The story of Dragon's Dogma 2 begins in a mining site, where the player character, who is assumed to be a Pawn, is forced to clear rubble alongside other Pawns.
 When the camp is attacked, the player escapes with the help of a mysterious figure called the Pathfinder.
 The Pathfinder reveals the player is not a Pawn, but the Arisen, and after they make their escape they eventually reach a ruined town called Melve.
 A flashback reveals how the player fought the Dragon here, and was chosen by the Dragon to become Arisen.

 The Arisen is said to be the only person able to summon and command Pawns and slay the Dragon, after which they become the king of the land of Vermund, until they die and the Dragon comes again.
 There are many people who pretend to be Arisen, and since there already is an Arisen to be crowned soon, the player is assumed to be a pretender.
 The player is escorted by soldiers to the capital city, Vernworth, where they meet Brant, the captain of the palace guard.
 Brant believes the player is the real Arisen, and that their current regent-to-be is an impostor.
 Brant gives the player several quests to gain the trust of the people.
 When all quests are completed, Brant will take the Arisen and their Pawn to interrupt the coronation of the false Arisen, with the intention to use the Pawn as proof that the player is the true Arisen.
 As they approach the doors, the Pawn suddenly becomes unable to enter the palace, and the plan is called off.

 Brant sends the Arisen to go to the neighboring country of Battahl.
 Here, the player learns of Godsway, which is the crystallized souls of former Arisen, and it has the ability to mentally control Pawns.
 This Godsway is being researched by Lord Phaesus, head of the Forbidden Magicks Research Lab.
 Phaesus wants to use the Godsway to control the Dragon, so he might learn how to permanently end the cycle.
 Then the player is called back to Vermund, after being informed a mysterious shrine rose from the seafloor.
 In this shrine they meet Rothais, a former Arisen who actually slew the Dragon, but grew mad with paranoia and refused their further duties as Arisen.
 Rothais gives the player the Godsbane Blade, forged from his own soul.

-The player takes this blade with them back to Battahl and meet Ambrosius, a researcher working for Phaesus.
+The player takes this blade with them back to Battahl and meets Ambrosius, a researcher working for Phaesus.
 Ambrosius refines the Godsbane Blade to be usable, and then refuses to give it back.
-However, the Pathfinder shows up again and they change Ambrosius mind with a wave of their hand.
+However, the Pathfinder shows up again and they change Ambrosius's mind with a wave of their hand.
 The Pathfinder sends the Arisen after Phaesus in order to stop him.